ElsevierSoftwareX/SOFTX_2018_153/README.txt

 results that you wouldn't be able to on a normal computer, or 3D print the solids whose volumes give the Hilbert-Kunz multiplicity and F-signature.

-The inequality-generating part of the program has finished quickly for all inputs tested so far, so this should pretty much always be safe.
+The inequality-generating part of the program has finished almost instantaneously for all inputs tested so far, so you can reasonably expect to see output in a short amount of time.

 Examples: